SciProgCentre/TurchinReg.jl/docs/src/index.md

-# Statreg.jl
+# TurchinReg.jl

-This is documentation for `Statreg.jl` -- a Julia package that allows to apply Turchin's method of statistical regularisation to solve the Fredholm equation of the first kind.
+This is documentation for `TurchinReg.jl` -- a Julia package that allows to apply Turchin's method of statistical regularisation to solve the Fredholm equation of the first kind.

 Let's consider equation